nullzeiger/lernen/README.md

 # lernen
-A tool for learning the German language
+Program to search for verb conjugations in Italian and German